Infantile hemangioma: Diagnosis

 The majority of IHs can be diagnosed by history and physical examination.
 In rare cases, imaging (ultrasound with Doppler, magnetic resonance imaging), and/or cytology or histopathology are needed to confirm the diagnosis.
 IHs are usually absent at birth or a small area of pallor, telangiectasias, or duskiness may be seen.
-A fully formed mass at birth usually indicates a diagnosis other than IH.
+A fully formed mass at birth usually indicates a different diagnosis.
 Superficial hemangiomas in the upper dermis have a bright-red strawberry color, whereas those in the deep dermis and subcutis, deep hemangiomas, may appear blue and be firm or rubbery on palpation.
 Mixed hemangiomas can have both features.
 A minimally proliferative IH is an uncommon type that presents with fine macular telangiectasias with an occasional bright-red, papular, proliferative component.
 Minimally proliferative IHs are more common in the lower body.

 A precise history of the growth characteristics of the IH can be very helpful in making the diagnosis.
 In the first 4 to 8 weeks of life, IHs grow rapidly with primarily volumetric rather than radial growth.
 This is usually followed by a period of slower growth that can last 6–9 months, with 80% of the growth completed by 3 months.
 Finally, IHs involute over a period of years.
 The exceptions to these growth characteristics include minimally proliferative His, which do not substantially proliferate and large, deep IHs in which noticeable growth starts later and lasts longer.